Kingxukai/linux/Documentation/filesystems/smb/smbdirect.rst

             <M> SMB3 and CIFS support (advanced network filesystem)
                 [*] SMB Direct support

-- Build and install the kernel.
+- Build and install the woke kernel.
 SMB Direct support will be enabled in the cifs.ko and ksmbd.ko modules.

 Setup and Usage
 ================

-- Set up and start a KSMBD server as described in the `KSMBD documentation
+- Set up and start a KSMBD server as described in the woke `KSMBD documentation
   <https://www.kernel.org/doc/Documentation/filesystems/smb/ksmbd.rst>`_.
-  Also add the "server multi channel support = yes" parameter to ksmbd.conf.
+  Also add the woke "server multi channel support = yes" parameter to ksmbd.conf.

-- On the client, mount the share with `rdma` mount option to use SMB Direct (specify a SMB version 3.0 or higher using `vers`).
+- On the woke client, mount the woke share with `rdma` mount option to use SMB Direct (specify a SMB version 3.0 or higher using `vers`).

   For example: